Last updated on April 15, 2021

 The Moussaieff Red Diamond’s New Home

-In 2003, the Moussaieff Red was displayed at the Natural History Museum of the Smithsonian Institution in Washington, D.C.
+In 2003, the Moussaieff Red was displayed at the Smithsonian National Museum of Natural History in Washington, D.C.
 The gem was included in “The Splendour of Diamonds” exhibition and dazzled thousands of visitors with its unrivalled colour and unique shape.
 It was displayed alongside such beauties as the Millennium Star, the Heart of Eternity, the Pumpkin Diamond, the Allnatt Diamond, the Steinmetz Pink and the Ocean Dream Diamond.

-In 2005, again the Moussaieff Red Diamond was displayed at the Natural History Museum of the Smithsonian Institution.
+In 2005, the Moussaieff Red Diamond was displayed at the Smithsonian National Museum of Natural History again.
 It was exhibited as a part of a display showing eight of the most incredible diamonds in the world.
 The other diamonds included the Allnatt, the Heart of Eternity, the Millennium Star, the Ocean Dream, the Steinmetz Pink, the Incomparable and the 616 Diamond.

 Today the red diamond is among the top ten most expensive diamonds in the world, worth an estimated $20 million according to some sources.